canonical/snapd/docs/frameworks.md

  * Frameworks exist primarily to provide mediation of shared resources (eg, device files, sensors, cameras, etc)
+ * Frameworks provide a significant benefit for many users
  * Frameworks are delivered via snaps
  * Frameworks can be installed on the same system without conflicts
  * Framework `binaries` may be used without prepending the package name